 This is the question that Dr. Alicia Nordstrom, professor and chair of Psychology, explored during her recent 2 1/2 minute podcast on The Academic Minute.
 It was entitled "Reducing Stereotypes, Prejudice, and Stigma through Real-Life Stories".

-Dr. Nordstrom was one of five Misericordia professors from the College of Arts & Sciences that were featured this week during Misericordia University Week on The Academic Minute, a WAMC National Production.
+Dr. Nordstrom was one of five Misericordia professors from the College of Arts & Sciences that were featured during Misericordia University Week on The Academic Minute, a WAMC National Production.

 The Academic Minute features researchers from colleges and universities around the world, keeping listeners abreast of what's new and exciting in the academy and of all the ways academic research contributes to solving the world's toughest problems and to serving the public good.